randolpho/node-configure/README.md

 loaded when the app starts.

-_node-configure_ seeks to solve the problem of a single application that is being developed by a group of developers who need the option of having a different global configuration for each developer and deployment environment, but do not wish to utilize a complex configuration module.
+_node-configure_ seeks to solve the problem of a single application that is being developed by a group of developers who need the ability to have a different application configuration for each developer and deployment environment, but do not wish to utilize a complex configuration module.

 Using _node-configure_, each developer can have a separate configuration file checked in to source control without